Blog · Chicago · Where To Experience Chicago’s Mob History: A Travel Guide

 Before you find out where to go in Chicago today to get a glimpse of Mafia history, here’s a short synopsis of the organization’s history.

 The mob in Chicago was better known as the Chicago Outfit, thriving during the Prohibition Era from 1920 to 1933 when alcohol was illegal.
 Along with traditional gambling and brothels, this gave way to a whole new underground industry called bootlegging.
-The most heinous act happened on SValentine’s Day in 1929 when seven mobsters from the Bugs Moran gang were murdered gangland-style at their base of operations on Clark Street.
+The most heinous act happened on Valentine’s Day in 1929 when seven mobsters from the Bugs Moran gang were murdered gangland-style at their base of operations on Clark Street.
 Al Capone was rumored to have ordered the hit but was never formally charged.
 It remains an unsolved crime today.

 Competition over territories soon started to heat up, and that brought increased violence.
 Control of the Chicago Outfit passed through many criminal hands over the decades that followed, but this is no longer the era of illegal gambling and drinking.